helpbuttons/helpbuttons/README.md

 `$ echo "API_URL=http://localhost:3001/" > web/.env`

+### common errors

+If you find this error with yarn dev in web directory

+`Error: error:0308010C:digital envelope routines:: unsupported`

+try this command and retry:

+`export NODE_OPTIONS=--openssl-legacy-provider`

 ### develop api
 You need a postgis database. postgres+opengis you can use our docker-compose file.
 You will need to